qbzgrp/qbzgrp.github.io/content/_index.md

       text: |
         <br>

         Our research group focuses on developing new mass spectrometric capabilities for measurement of biomolecules and the clinical applications of proteomics, lipidomics, and metabolomics.
-We aim for identification of early disease biomarkers and systems biological understanding of the pathogenic mechanisms underlying human diseases.
+We aim for identification of early stage disease biomarkers and systems biological understanding of the pathogenic mechanisms underlying human diseases.

         <p align="center"><img src="group_photo.jpg" height="600" width="800" </p>